-Gardener in charge, Chris, said they made the decision to install the greener energy system after seeing the benefits of a larger biomass boiler which was installed with funding from Good Energy at the estate last year.
+Gardener in charge, Chris, said they made the decision to install the greener energy system after seeing the benefits of a larger biomass boiler which was installed at the estate in 2014.

 “For us it was just really confirmation that the system would work well,” Chris said.
 “The wood boiler is much easier to use, is less expensive in carbon and heats the house more effectively than the solid fuel rayburn we had before.”

 The first green step is the hardest

 Chris agreed: “The first step is often the hardest to do, but once you’ve started you want to keep going forward rather than just resting on your laurels.